Class of 2026

-The number of qualified students in the applicant pool for 2021-2022 exceeded the number of available spaces for new students.
+The number of qualified students in the applicant pool for 2022-2023 exceeded the number of available spaces for new students.
 Ursuline Academy received more than 400 applications across grade levels.
-Traditionally, each freshmen class size consists of approximately 215 students.
-In the fall of 2021, we proudly welcomed nearly 220 girls, hailing from 56 unique schools, residing in 65 different zip codes.
-70% of the Class of 2025 is of the Catholic faith, and 30% are students of color.
+Traditionally, each freshmen class size consists of approximately 220 students.
+In the fall of 2022, we proudly welcomed more than 220 girls, hailing from 58 unique schools.
+70% of the Class of 2026 is of the Catholic faith, and 30% are students of color.

 Every application is separately reviewed by a minimum of four members of the Admission Committee.
-Committee members include an Ursuline Sister, the Principal, the Director of Admissions and Enrollment Management, the Assistant Director of Admissions, the Dean of Academics, the Dean of Students, three faculty members, a personal counselor, and an alumna.
+Committee members include an Ursuline Sister, the Principal, the Director of Admissions and Enrollment Management, the Director of Community & Inclusion, the Dean of Academics, the Dean of Students, the Director of Athletics, three faculty members, a personal counselor, a college counselor, and an alumna.
 The committee then meets to discuss individual files and make decisions on admission.

 Comprehensive Evaluation Process